cu-mkp/research-teaching-companion/content/resources/student-projects/sp23_fan_ruilin_final-project_flesh-color.md

 [^10]: For the last of these considerations, see the entry “Painting from Nature” on 31v.
 The author-practitioner advises that “one ought not to undertake to work on it in overcast weather because you would make your flesh colors browner than one ought to.”

-[^11]: Cleo Nisse, “Shadows Beneath the Skin: How to Paint Faces in Distemper,” ed.
-Pamela H. Smith et al., *Secrets of Craft and Nature in Renaissance France.
+[^11]: Cleo Nisse, “Shadows Beneath the Skin: How to Paint Faces in Distemper,” *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
-640, 2020* [<u>https://doi.org/10.7916/A6BS-0765</u>](https://doi.org/10.7916/A6BS-0765).
+640*, ed.
+Making and Knowing Project et al., 2020, [<u>https://doi.org/10.7916/A6BS-0765</u>](https://doi.org/10.7916/A6BS-0765).

 [^12]: Cennino Cennini, *The Craftsman’s Handbook: The Italian “Il Libro Dell’arte,”* trans.
 Daniel V. Thompson (New York: Dover Publications, 1960), 49.